sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

   - `integration-tests`
   - `unit-tests`

-These are Maven `submodules`, and they serve different aspects of your code application, test and deployment environment.
+These are Maven sub-modules, and they serve different aspects of your code application, test and deployment environment.
 The following separation of modules makes it possible to run dedicated unit tests and sensitive integration tests without deploying the application.

 #### Multiple modules project

 The advantage of operating a multiple modules project for your application becomes apparent as soon as the software complexity rises.
 Then it gets convenient to dedicate code distribution and responsibility to developers for either application or test environment.
 In terms of reliability and continuance, you will see that front-end testing and test automation are as important as classic back-end testing of your project.
 These fields of expertise require different programming paradigms, as well as different kinds of development life cycles.
 To ensure the overall software stability and reliability, a multiple modules setup is the best practice solution.
-To get you started, we take a look into the conventional `application` project, as well as the classic `unit tests`.
-Then the `integration tests` follow, used for code tests with external servers and resources.
+To get you started, we take a look into the conventional application project, as well as the classic unit tests.
+Then the integration tests follow, used for code tests with external servers and resources.
 Once software testing is covered, we briefly introduce the `Cx server` for continuous integration and delivery.

 **`application`** contains the source code and configuration of your actual web application.